Lei-Tin/PortfolioPage/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Shou-Yi, Hung, but I prefer to be called Ray.
+I'm **Shou-Yi, Hung**, and you can also call me **Ray**.
 I was born in Taichung, Taiwan, but grew up in Xiamen, Fujian, China.
 I can speak English, Chinese, a little bit of Taiwanese Hokkien, and a little bit of Japanese!

 Education
 ======
-I'm studying at the University of Toronto, Computer Science Specialist (Major) with a Statistics Minor.
+I'm studying at the University of Toronto, majoring in Computer Science with a minor in Statistics.

 Some of the important courses that I have taken includes: